cfaso1/Password-Manager/README.md

     - Again, this will delete all saved passwords
     - This will reset the database and create a new one

-### Install from zip (Windows)
+### Install from zip

-- Download given zip folder
+- Download given zip folder from releases
-- Right click `PasswordManager-Windows.zip` file
+- Right click `PasswordManager-[YOUR OS].zip` file
 - Select `Extract all`
 - Select destination to extract to
     - This will be where the passwords and app is stored
     - Choose a location that will not be deleted
 - Open the extracted folder
-- The `PasswordManager.exe` is the application
+- The `PasswordManager` is the application
 - Running this app will launch the program
-- To add this app to desktop:
+- To add this app to desktop (Windows):
-  - Right click > Show more options (Windows 11) > Send to > Desktop (create shortcut)
+  - Right click > Show more options > Send to > Desktop (create shortcut)

 ## 📄 License